CyberSource/cybersource-rest-client-node/README.md

 Once you have your keys, simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the API request.

-Remember this SDK is for use in server-side Node applications that access the CyberSource REST API and credentials should always be securely store and accessed appropriately.
+Remember this SDK is for use in server-side Node applications that access the CyberSource REST API and credentials should always be securely stored and accessed appropriately.

 ## SDK Usage Examples and Sample Code